ColOfAbRiX/the-road-to-fp/exercises/chapter_5.md

 #### 5.2.1

-Given the following code create a function that given a name and an age determines if a user is adult.
-Why are we returning a tuple and what's that Boolean for?
+Starting with the following code create a function that given a name and an age determines if a user is adult.
+Why are we returning a tuple and what's that `Boolean` for?

 ```scala
 case class User(name: String, age: Int)